koding/koding/workers/social/lib/social/models/invitation.md

 }
 ```

-firstName and lastName are optional
-invitation email will be sent automatically
+firstName and lastName are optional, invitation email will be sent automatically

 `_kd.remote.api.JInvitation.create(data, callback)`